100 years of Finnair – our history

 Finnair is one of the world’s oldest operating airlines.
-Since it was founded over 90 years ago, the company has grown from a small airline to a strong and respected member of the international airline industry.
+Since it was founded in 1923, the company has grown from a small airline to a strong and respected member of the international airline industry.

 Finnair, then known as Aero, was founded in 1 November 1923